Des-q: a quantum algorithm to provably speedup retraining of decision trees: Tree construction with Des-q

 \subsection{Clustering: supervised $q$-means to expand the decision tree}

 After having computed the feature weights $w = [w_1,\cdots,w_d]^T$, we proceed with clustering on the parent node to generate $k$ children nodes.
 This process is repeated sequentially until the maximum tree depth $D$ is reached.
 To perform this clustering, we leverage the unsupervised $q$-means algorithm developed by Kerenidis \etal \cite{kerenidis2019q} to include the feature weights in the distance estimation in such a way that the training examples are assigned to the centroid labels according to the minimum weighted distances defined in Eq~\ref{ec_distance_algo}. $q$-means is analogous to the classical robust $k$-means clustering, also known as $\delta$-$k$-means, where the idea is to start with $k$ initial centroids which are either chosen randomly or using heuristics like $k$-means++ \cite{arthur2007k}.
 The algorithm then alternates between two steps: (a) each data point is assigned to the closest centroid thus forming total $k$ disjoint clusters, and (b) the centroid vectors are updated to the average of data points assigned to the corresponding cluster.
 The two steps are repeated for a total of $K$ times to find the approximate \emph{optimal} centroid points.
+We make the same assumption of working with datasets that allow for good clustering as made by the Kerenidis \etal \cite{kerenidis2019q}.
+A dataset being\textit{ well-clusterable} means that the $k$ clusters arise from picking $k$ well-separated centroids, and then each point in the cluster is sampled from a Gaussian distribution with small variance centered on the centroid of the cluster.
+This implies that the size of each cluster $\mathcal{C}_j$ can be bounded by $|\mathcal{C}_j| = \Omega(\frac{N}{k})$.
+For Des-q the assumption is that the data is well-clusterable at root (i.e., considering the dataset entirely) and at each internal node of the tree, which contains a subset of this dataset.
+For such well-clusterable datasets we can obtain a polylogarithmic time complexity in terms of number of samples $N$.
+Moreover, in order to bound the norms of $X$ and $Y$, we make the assumption that they have bounded constant entries allowing to take $\|x^{(l)}\| = \mathcal{O} (\|x^{(l)}\|_{\infty}\sqrt{N}) = \mathcal{O}(\sqrt{N})$ and $\|Y\| = \mathcal{O} (\|Y\|_{\infty}\sqrt{N}) = \mathcal{O}(\sqrt{N})$, which we will use to bound some complexities in Theorem 5.6 and 5.7.